marcinrabiza/sails-crud-article-base/README.md

 ### How to test?

 1. To run the application you should have MongoDB installed.
 Look for the database at ```localhost:27017```.
+Take notice that *ID* field points on Mongo *ObjectID*  which is 12 bytes in length primary key consisting of *timestamp value*, *random value* and *incrementing counter*.

 2. To run the application you should have Node.js installed with some additional packages.
 Use ```sudo npm install <module>``` command in the project directory.